webpack-contrib/sass-loader/README.md

             }, {
                 loader: "sass-loader", options: {
                     sourceMap: true,
-                    outputStyle: 'compressed' // for node-sas is very important in order to get accuracy line numbers }
+                    outputStyle: 'compressed' // for node-sass is very important in order to get accuracy line numbers }
             }]
         }]